 - Blue Heeler Pictures

-These short legged cattle dogs are a larger, sturdier version of their Pembroke cousins with bigger ears
+These short legged cattle herding dogs are a larger, sturdier version of their Pembroke cousins.
+They have bigger ears and their tail is held low and not high over their back as in the case of their Pembroke cousin.

-The shaggy Old English Sheepdog is our tenth most popular herding dog and comes in at number 75 on the AKC ranking list of dog breeds
+The shaggy Old English Sheepdog is our eleventh most popular herding dog and currently comes in at number 72 on the AKC ranking list of dog breeds.

 Famous in the UK for featuring in a popular TV advert for Dulux paint in the 1970s, this hairy herding dog is sometimes still known there as a Dulux dog.

-Next in eleventh place we have one of the big boys!
-The Bouvier De Flandres.
+Next, in twelfth place, we have one of the big boys!
+The Bouvier De Flandres, listed at number 84 by the AKC.

-One of our largest herding dogs this all purpose farm dog that can reach heights of 27 inches or more.
+One of our largest herding dogs, this all purpose farm dog that can reach heights of 27 inches or more.
+It originated from parts of Belgium and France.

 Like the Old English Sheepdog the Bouviers is a shaggy breed that needs thorough grooming.